s0l0ist/node-seal/CONTRIBUTING.md

 yarn build          # Will build both the web and node supporting JS and Web Assembly to be packed for npm
 ```

+Testing requires a seal:build to have completed successfully.
 All test should pass and coverage should be 100% when making contributions.
 **Note**: this could a few minutes and is very CPU/memory intensive.